🌿Sapling 😁Strongly-Agree 📝Essay

 To get a sense of this variety and commonality, let us walk through three examples.
 The first of which is the famous philosophy of RenĂ© Descartes.
 “I think, therefore I am.”
 This ubiquitous phrase cleanly sums up his reliance on human reason as the core of being.3 In contrast, the work of Frank Senn returns to a model of embodiment.
 Senn summarizes his perspective by citing the work of Pope John Paul II: “I do not have a body, I am a body.”4 From this perspective, the human creature is defined primarily through the lens of embodiment.
 This perspective has an eye toward a more holistic approach but still reduces the essence of a human person down to a body.
 This is true even to the extent that mental state is attributed to bodily state.
 Finally, the work of James K. A. Smith pushes for the most expansive model conceptualizing the human creature as formed and oriented by a core of desire or: “I am What I Love.”5 This shifts away from defining humanity based on the executive function of a particular element of the human creature and into being defined by a more general primary driver.

 Yet despite their differences, all of these perspectives attempt to organize the human creature around a singular primary driver.
 While both Senn and Smith are concerned to avoid the reductionism of other philosophies, they nonetheless still come back to locating the human creature within a kind of “essence.”
 This no doubt offers a cleaner framework and sense of security by narrowing one’s philosophical focus.
 However, they still suffer from the inability to adequately address the true complexities of life.
 In other words, the major problem with these approaches is found in their constriction of definition.
 In attempting to find a conceptually sound and reasonable framework, each perspective more or less jettisons unhelpful aspects of the human person.
-Descarte disposes of all but reason, Senn more or less dismisses any “unembodied” elements of a person, and Smith is almost there but still dismisses much of the complexity between human reason, emotion, etc. in favor of placing desire as the primary driver.
+Descartes disposes of all but reason, Senn more or less dismisses any “unembodied” elements of a person, and Smith is almost there but still dismisses much of the complexity between human reason, emotion, etc. in favor of placing desire as the primary driver.

 As we have seen, this quest for a singular primary driver has produced many definitions of the human creature.
 However, the negative side of this approach needs to be addressed.
 As each approach defines a singular seat of “power” (for lack of a better term) adherents to each school of thought begin to think of themselves and others in terms of a subset of our constitution.
 In other words, in attempting to understand who and what we are, we end up sketching caricatures rather than the vibrant reality.
 By defining a unilateral center, we excluded the importance and integration of other parts of the human person.